xli1224/stephenmcd.github.com/_posts/tumblr/2010-09-21-plugging-in-cartridge.md

 [memcached](http://memcached.org) usage at the problem, but this should be a optional approach to scalability - not a minimum requirement for keeping the site from falling offline.
-Cartridge has been designed with performance in mind from the start with a range of denormalized data structures providing O(n) performance as the number of products and categories grow.
+Cartridge has been designed with performance in mind from the start with a range of denormalised data structures providing O(n) performance as the number of products and categories grow.

 #### Intuitive Interfaces